Update on Receiving Referrals

 (Other languages: Spanish)

-Shawn (they/he/él) is the Intake Psychotherapist for the Department of Social Work and Community Health.
-Shawn has completed their BA & MA in Psychology and their MSW from Boston University.
-In their MSW program, they majored in clinical social work, minored in macro social work, and specialized in trauma & violence studies.
-Shawn is currently at University of Illinois at Chicago (UIC) completing a PhD in Social Work and their dissertation is called "The Emotional Wellbeing of BIPOC LGBTQ+ Youth: A Grounded Theory Study".
-Shawn has mainly worked in community health and healthcare settings.
-Clinically, they have experience as an in-home therapist, school-based counselor, and outpatient therapist.
+Shawn (they/he/él) is the intake psychotherapist for the Department of Social Work and Community Health.
+Shawn has completed their bachelor's and master's degrees in psychology and their master’s degree in social work from Boston University.
+In their master’s degree of social work program, they majored in clinical social work, minored in macro social work and specialized in trauma and violence studies.
+Shawn is currently at University of Illinois at Chicago completing a doctorate in social work and their dissertation is called "The Emotional Wellbeing of BIPOC LGBTQ+ Youth: A Grounded Theory Study.”
+Shawn has mainly worked in community health and health care settings.
+Clinically, they have experience as an in-home therapist, school-based counselor and outpatient therapist.
 Shawn has worked with all ages, but their focus has been more with youth and families.
 As Shawn speaks Spanish, a lot of their training has been in generalist practice to be able to meet the needs of our underserved Spanish-speaking population.
-However, their career has primarily been focused on intersectionality, Black & Brown and queer & trans rights and mental health, and family relationships.
-Shawn is trained in Trauma Focused Cognitive Behavioral Therapy (TF-CBT) and pulls from other modalities which demonstrates their eclectic approach.
-Thus, Shawn’s goal in treatment with patients is to be collaborative, person-centered, trauma-informed, and anti-oppressive.
+However, their career has primarily been focused on intersectionality, Black and brown and queer and trans rights and mental health, and family relationships.
+Shawn is trained in trauma focused cognitive behavioral therapy and pulls from other modalities, which demonstrates their eclectic approach.
+Shawn’s goal in treatment with patients is to be collaborative, person-centered, trauma-informed and anti-oppressive.

 Evelyn Perez, Psychotherapy Care Navigator